 Mold hiding in your bathroom can cause a variety of health issues including throat, nose, eye and skin irritation.
 Mold-related illnesses can be as serious as long-term respiratory or gastrointestinal problems.
 In some cases, mold can even be deadly.

 If your bathroom is water-damaged, it’s past time for a remodeling job.
-This isn’t a simple project, so where do you start with a bathroom renovation?
+This isn’t a simple project, so where do you start?